Karkota dynasty: Durlabhaka

 Per Kalhana, Anaṅgalekhā had him declared as her dauhitra and Durlabhaka became known as Pratapaditya, adopting the surname of his maternal grandfather.
 Durlabhaka is assigned a regnal span of 50 years (662−712).
 He had a brother Malhana.
 Durlabhaka married Narendraprabhā, who had been earlier married to Nona, a wealthy merchant from outside Kashmir.
 He had three sons—Chandrapida, Tarapida and Lalitaditya—in descending order of age.

-Durlabhaka's reign saw increasing trade relation with neighboring polities and the development of the Classical Kārkoṭa style of sculpture.
+Durlabhaka's reign saw increasing trade relation with neighbouring polities and the development of the Classical Kārkoṭa style of sculpture.
 Kalhana records him to have impressive military prowess.
 Several agraharas were established by Hanumant, son of his minister Uda (var.
 Oda, Aida).

 Candrapida

 Candrapida ruled from 712/13−720 and bore the name Vajraditya.
 He is otherwise known from the Tangshu under the name Zhentuoluobili.
 Kalhana paints a benevolent and virtuous image of the ruler—two stories are narrated to the same effect.
 Jayanta Bhatta's great-grandfather Saktisvāmin was one of his ministers.

 In 713, Emperor Xuanzong of Tang received an embassy from Candrapida requesting aid against Arab invasions.
 Candrapida did not receive any help but nonetheless, managed to defend his territory.
 In 720, Xuanzong sent an envoy to bestow upon him, the title "King of Kashmir".
 These diplomatic exchanges led to the formation of an imperial alliance between the Tangs and Karakotas; in 722, after the Tangs emerged victorious against Tibet, the Chinese court credits Kashmir for having provided ample food to their troops stationed in Gilgit.

 Kalhana notes him to have been assassinated by his brother, Tarapida, who recruited a Brahmin for the purpose.